-4. In the result, all these three applications are allowed.
-The respondents are directed to re-classify the two applicants in O.A.
-No. 502/97 and 520/97 and the deceased husband of the applicant in O.A.
-No. 501/97 as U.D.C. with effect from 01.01.1947 and to pay them the difference of arrears of pay as per the directions of the Supreme Court in Civil Appeal No. 4201/85.
-The respondents are also directed to review the case of ^{by} promotion, re-fixation of pay, seniority, and re-calculation of
+4. In the result both the O.As are allowed partly as follows:

+The respondents are directed to re-classify the applicants as U.D.C with effect from 1.1.1947 and pay them the difference of arrears of pay as per the direction of the Supreme Court in the judgement dated 4.11.1987 in Civil Appeal No. 4201/85.

-Pension and gratuity in accordance with the order dated 08.06.1994 and make payments to the respective applicants.
-In the circumstances of the case, the respondents are granted six months time from today to comply with ^{this order} ~~the case~~.
-There will be no order as to costs.
+The respondents are also directed to review the case of promotion, re-fixation of pay, seniority and re-calculation of pension and gratuityetc. in accordance with the order dated 8.6.1994 and make payments to the applicants.
+In the circumstances of the case the liability of the respondents is restricted to 50% of the amount that is due to the applicant as a result of review of his promotion etc.

+In the circumstances of the case the respondents are granted six months time from today to comply with the order.

+No order as to costs.